 Joff Mitchell is a senior managing director and heads Zolfo Cooper’s U.S. practice.
 He has more than 30 years of management experience across a wide range of industries, including energy, shipping, infrastructure, manufacturing, distribution and others.
 His expertise includes acquisitions, debt financing and restructurings, divestitures, and successful bankruptcy reorganizations.
 He is recognized as an innovative executive whose exceptional leadership and interpersonal skills bring value to complex situations.

-Joff is currently advising the UCC of the Commonwealth of Puerto Rico.
-He recently served as CRO of Sabine Oil and Gas, an independent E&P company.
-Recently he also advised the executive committee of Patton Boggs on working with its lenders and creating a new business plan, while the global law firm completed its merger with Squire Sanders.
+Joff is currently advising Toisa, a Greek-owned international shipping company.
+He recently served as CRO of Sabine Oil and Gas, an independent E&P company with $3 billion in pre-petition debt.
 In 2012 Joff was appointed chief restructuring officer of Dewey & LeBoeuf, where he led the wind-down of the global law firm.
 To maximize recovery value, Joff negotiated a first-of-its kind settlement with over 400 partners in less than six months.
 The partner settlement was the key to concluding the case in nine months, the swiftest time on record for resolving a law firm bankruptcy.

 Joff has advised multiple stakeholders in numerous global port and shipping matters, including advising the lenders to a large tanker company; advising TTI, a critical U.S. infrastructure terminal; and advising the lenders in eight separate container terminal restructurings.
 In four of these situations he negotiated substantial debt reductions funded by sponsor equity contributions.